drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_11.md

 #### After the lecture

-Blog post will be written and students shall be pointed towards it.
+Students will be given reading and some practice exercises.
 ### Assessment

-NA
+Assessment of the content covered in this lecture will be through examination questions asking student to write analyse behaviour in infinitely repeated games.